tbro/viewd/README.md

 # viewd
-A image veiwer server and client for viewing images on a remote box (presumably with monitor connected).
+A image viewer server and client for viewing images on a remote box (presumably with monitor connected).
 Probably no for everyone, but it is useful to me.
-It uses sdl2 for image dispaly and TCP for network commnunication.
+It uses sdl2 for image display and TCP for network communication.
 Network protocol is a subset of redis communication protocol.

 Only tested on linux.